Tiber-DA/MATLAB_CBBA_Implementation/README.md

 - receiveMessages.m – receives messages from other agents
 - score.m – scoring function used to evaluate tasks
 - createTasks.m – generates random tasks
+- plotResults - plots the paths of each agent
+- displayResults - prints the final task allocations
+- validateAssignments - checks for per-agent an cross-agent duplicate task allocations

 ## Running
 Run the main script in MATLAB: